-TERM: The term of this Agreement commences on April 1, 2014 and ends on March 31, 2015.
+A. Term: The term of this Agreement commences on April 1, 2013 and ends on March 31, 2014.

-This victim service program will provide services to clients in the policing jurisdiction served by the New Westminster.
-Services will be provided regardless of whether or not they have chosen to report to the police.
-In some cases, clients may request service from outside the service area and the victim service program may provide services in these cases.
+This victim service program will provide services to clients in the policing jurisdiction of the NewWestminster.
+Services will be provided regardless of whether or not a client has chosen to report to the police.
+In some cases, clients may request service from outside the service area and the victim service program may provide services.